davidmatthews/devops-drupal-app/README.md

 # devops-drupal-app
-Basic Drupal application to be hosted for DevOps-related learning
+Basic Drupal application to be hosted for DevOps-related testing